Dopamine supersensitivity psychosis: Society and culture

 Dopamine supersensitivity is often dismissed as an inconsequential factor in the progression of psychotic disorders by psychiatrists in the medical literature.
 The dopamine supersensitivity hypothesis was discussed by investigative journalist and author Robert Whitaker in his book Anatomy of an Epidemic, published in 2010.
 (Note: Whitaker's book, a New York Times bestseller, discusses the work of Chouinard and Jones in the section "Supersensitivity Psychosis".
 Whitaker comments that "In the late 1970s, two physicians at McGill University, Guy Chouinard and Barry Jones, stepped forward with a biological explanation for why the drugs made schizophrenia patients more biologically vulnerable to psychosis".
 Paraphrasing their work he says: "The severe relapse suffered by many patients withdrawn from antipsychotics was not necessarily the result of the "disease" returning, but rather was drug-related", and "In short, initial exposure to neuroleptics put patients onto a path where they would likely need the drugs for life."

 This book was reviewed in Time, Scientific American, and the New York Review of Books.)

+In March 2021, a 24‑year‑old California woman, Casandra "Casi" Pastora from Chino Hills, developed severe rebound psychosis after abruptly discontinuing risperidone and died following a confrontation with police and detention at the West Valley Detention Center in Rancho Cucamonga.
+As her father, Sam Toghraie, told Deputy Daniel Renear of the San Bernardino County Sheriff's Department, Pastora "had been taking risperidone to treat her schizophrenia along with another medication to counter the side effects of risperidone.
+She had recently stopped taking her medication out of concern it would harm her unborn child.
+'I found out that she was pregnant two weeks prior, but I didn't know she was off of her meds,' Toghraie said.
+After assaulting Toghraie that day, Pastora attacked a neighbor who was a friend of the family.
+The woman's son pulled her off his mother.
+When deputies arrived, Pastora was hunkered down on the ground, eating dirt, Toghraie said."

+In December 2021, 19-year-old Peyton Moyer fatally shot his mother and her boyfriend in Watkinsville, Georgia.
+He was subsequently convicted and sentenced to life in prison.
+His family has alleged that Moyer had autism and was hospitalized for methamphetamine-induced psychosis at age 15 after he had been given methamphetamine by his maternal uncle; he then began receiving monthly injections of the long-acting injectable antipsychotic paliperidone palmitate (Invega Sustenna), a drug not approved for use in patients under 18, without the consent of his father, who was his legal guardian.
+His family attributes the homicides to a rebound psychosis they say was triggered by the Invega Sustenna injections.